phts/RC/firmware/pc-and-akai/README.md

 In order to light LEDs on the device, driver should send back an integer via serial port to Arduino.
 1<sup>st</sup> bit of this number corresponds to red, 2<sup>nd</sup> &mdash; yellow, 3<sup>rd</sup> &mdash; green, 4<sup>th</sup> &mdash; blue, 5<sup>th</sup> &mdash; white.
 6<sup>th</sup> bit is always `1`.

 For example, send `0b100011` (=35) to light red and yellow LEDs simultaneously.

+## Ping

+This modification determines if PC is disconnected.
+Firmware is sending "PING" string to PC via serial port every minute.
+Driver responds with "PONG" string.
+If PC is disconnected then all LEDs are turn off.